Emerging Microelectronic Materials by Design: Navigating Combinatorial Design Space with Scarce and Dispersed Data: Introduction

 \section{Introduction}

-The growing energy demand for computing that poses increasing challenges to climate change, as well as the desire for novel computing devices that go beyond Moore's law, urge the need for next-generation energy-efficient computing technologies.
-Beyond continually improving upon current microelectronic materials, a technological breakthrough requires emerging materials with unprecedented properties.
-For example, metal--insulator transition (MIT) materials \cite{mit-revmp-98}, which can switch between conductive and insulating through a rapid electronic phase transition, are promising alternatives to the current (structural) phase change memory (PCM) materials, and are candidates for a variety of microelectronic devices.
-However, the current pace of new materials discovery, following the conventional trial-and-error approach, makes it impossible to fulfill these societal needs \cite{tb-joule-18}.
-With recent developments in the fields of computational modeling, artificial intelligence, and design automation, the materials science community seeks ``materials by design'' \cite{arroyave-anrev-19, peng-nrm-22}, i.e., systematically and rationally optimizing materials that meet the demand without serendipity.
-Mainly enabled by physics-based predictive modeling and data-driven design methods \cite{rgb-accounts-22}, this methodology has facilitated the development of a wide variety of materials to address pressing needs in advanced technologies \cite{photonic-pnas-17, invsym-nc-17, ulissi-natcat-18}.
+The growing energy demand for computing that poses increasing challenges to climate change, as well as the desire for novel computing devices beyond Moore's law, urge the need for next-generation energy-efficient computing technologies.
+Beyond continually improving current microelectronic materials, a technological breakthrough requires emerging materials with unprecedented properties.
+For example, metal--insulator transition (MIT) materials \cite{mit-revmp-98}, which can switch between conductive and insulating through a rapid electronic phase transition, are promising alternatives to the current (structural) phase change memory (PCM) materials in microelectronic devices.
+However, the current pace of conventional trial-and-error materials discovery makes it impossible to fulfill these societal needs \cite{tb-joule-18}.
+With recent developments in computational modeling, artificial intelligence, and design automation, the materials science community seeks ``materials by design'' \cite{arroyave-anrev-19}, i.e., systematically and rationally optimizing materials that meet the demand without serendipity.
+Mainly enabled by physics-based predictive modeling and data-driven design methods \cite{rgb-accounts-22}, this methodology has facilitated the development of various materials to address pressing needs in advanced technologies \cite{npj-newfront-19}.